ugotapi/pagepi/README.md

 Youtube walkthrough:
 https://youtu.be/r2H2wu5l0kU?si=5oFrTSo499ySAL18

-Remote setup on ssh server enabled new install of Raspbian: https://youtu.be/mfGwRGGV6Yw
+Remote setup on ssh server enabled new install of Raspberry Pi OS: https://youtu.be/mfGwRGGV6Yw

 By default page refreshes every 15 minutes by keyboard simulation refresh.
 This script is compatible with this Raspian Bookworm from 10-10-2023.
 It does not use Wayland it changes back to X Server since some of the older tools like xdotool and unclutter don't work in Wayland.